 Radiation Sciences Declaration

-To be considered for the Radiation Sciences option, students must meet with the chair of the Engineering Physics department.
+Talk to your academic advisor about declaring the Radiation Sciences option.
 Students must have and are expected to maintain a 3.0 cumulative GPA.

 University General Education Requirements